WhoopsImTop/blue-angel-breisach/content/seiten/galerie.en.md

 ---
 siteTitle: Gallery
 slug: gallery
-metaTitle: "Blue Angel - Gallery"
+metaTitle: Blue Angel - Gallery
-metaDescription: "Explore private areas for special occasions, air-conditioned rooms, smoking and non-smoking zones - all within an impressive ambiance."
+metaDescription: Explore private areas for special occasions, air-conditioned rooms, smoking and non-smoking zones - all within an impressive ambiance.
 components:
   - type: contentblock
     mainHeadline: Image Gallery
     contentText: >-
       Use our interactive 360-degree gallery to take a realistic look inside our premises.
 Click on your PC or move your phone to look around.
 You can even use a VR headset to dive even deeper.

       Experience our elegant stage, where our talented dancers showcase their striptease skills.
 Discover private areas for special occasions, air-conditioned rooms, smoking and non-smoking areas - all in an impressive ambiance.